Vignesh-2109/Vignesh-2109/README.md

 ## Projects

-### Cyberbullying detection (July 2024)

-- Application of different deep learning models to text data to identify instances of cyberbullying.
-- Analyzed over 40,000 text samples to understand the context and nuances of language used in cyberbullying, showcasing different strengths in processing and classifying data.
-- Achieved an 87% accuracy with a BERT-based model, outperforming a GRU-based model of 82% accuracy and a CNN-based model of 85% accuracy.

-### Video Chatting Website (May 2024)
+### Video Chatting Website (July 2024)

 - Real-Time Video Chat Application using React, Tailwind CSS, Node.js/Express, Socket.io, MongoDB, and GraphQL.
 - Engineered a dynamic signaling server in Node.js and Socket.io.
 - Integrated MongoDB for efficient data management, GraphQL for flexible API operations.
 - Implemented advanced features leveraging WebRTC for optimal audio and video quality.

+### Cyberbullying detection (June 2024)

+- Application of different deep learning models to text data to identify instances of cyberbullying.
+- Analyzed over 40,000 text samples to understand the context and nuances of language used in cyberbullying, showcasing different strengths in processing and classifying data.
+- Achieved an 87% accuracy with a BERT-based model, outperforming a GRU-based model of 82% accuracy and a CNN-based model of 85% accuracy.

 ### Live Streaming Website (March 2024)